dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The trophy is earned in the hours that no one is watching.**
+**Happiness is the secret to all beauty.
+There is no beauty without happiness.**

-Anonymous
+Christian Dior